-Australia is currently being ravaged by dangerous bushfires.
-These fires are directly affecting Australians in more ways than we can count — thousands of homes have been lost, communities are being flattened, and tragically, lives have been claimed.
+Bushfire season in Australia is getting worse and worse.
+These fires directly affect Australians in more ways than we can count — thousands of homes have been lost, communities are being flattened, and tragically, lives have been claimed.
 While many brave firefighters and everyday Australians have been battling the blaze in their own backyards, others have experienced the fires from afar in the form of hazardous smoke.

-Since the fires escalated back in November 2019, we’ve received a lot of questions regarding air quality and the smoke from bushfires, and the impact of climate change on air quality overall.
+Since the devastating fires of 2019-20, we’ve received a lot of questions regarding air quality and the smoke from bushfires, and the impact of climate change on air quality overall.
 Here, we’ve answered a few of those questions, and provided some tips on looking after your health when air quality is poor.

 How does climate change impact air quality?

 Climate change is caused by greenhouse gas emissions released from the burning of fossil fuels: coal, oil, and gas.
 Burning fossil fuels not only drives dangerous warming, it also has a significant impact on air quality and human health.
 In Australia, air pollution—primarily from burning fossil fuels—already causes about 3,000 premature deaths per year.

 Climate change affects air quality in a range of ways, including through its influence on pollutants such as ozone and particulate matter (fine particles in the air), and aeroallergens, such as pollens and moulds.
 Climate change also indirectly influences particulate matter levels by increasing the frequency and severity of bushfires and dust storms in regions that are projected to be hotter and drier.
 Bushfires and dust storms are the main cause of extreme pollution events in areas such as Sydney.

 How does poor air quality affect health?